5 Benefits of Cloud Migration

 Automatic Backup and Logging

 The cloud removes the headaches of running a server in your own data center: hardware maintenance, software updates, and patching.
-You rent the servers you need and add or remove capacity as your business grows or shrinks.
+You rent the capacity you need and add or remove it as your business grows or shrinks.
 Outgrow a cloud server and moving your data to a larger one is just as easy.
-The provider handles the upgrades, security, and data backups, so your data is logged and backed up without anyone on your team touching the infrastructure.
+The provider handles upgrades, security, and data backups, so your data is logged and backed up without anyone on your team touching the infrastructure.

 RELATED: Is Cloud Safe?